 It’s a little bit pathetic.
 Yet holding my ground on even a simple issue like the above (let alone something more important!), makes my anxiety sky rocket.
-I feel crippled with guilt, assume I have no right to say no, and that if I did there would be dire consequences.
-It was as though saying no would risk the entire friendship itself (not exactly a reasonable conclusion to jump to, yet it’s how my mind works).
+I feel crippled with guilt, assume I don’t have the right to say no, and that if I did there would be dire consequences.
+It was as if uttering the word “no” would risk the entire friendship itself (not exactly a reasonable conclusion to jump to, yet it’s how my mind works).

 I pride myself on being the chill one, the flexible one, and not being the type of person to make it all about myself.
 Frankly, I’m worried it might even be the only reason some people even like me.
 I’ve had people comment before that they “love how passive I am”, and for some reason I accept this as a compliment (even though it’s not).
 But I love being the nice one, almost as if it gives me some sort of moral high ground.
 I’d be horrified if someone referred to me as pushy, selfish, or any other similar adjective.

-As part of my ongoing, personal-interest research, I stumbled across more and more information on assertiveness, and was actually a little shocked at what I found.
+As part of my ongoing, personal-interest research, I stumbled across more and more information on assertiveness, and found some of the information to be surprising.
 I not only realized that I was sorely lacking in basic communication skills, but also learned how fundamentally important assertiveness skills really are.

 I’ll admit that I never really understood what the word “assertive” meant.
 I thought it just meant someone would could clearly communicate what they wanted.
 It didn’t sound like a big deal.
 But it is.
 Essentially, if we consider a spectrum of communication, with passive on one end, and aggressive on the other, assertive would be the sweet spot in the middle.